ivwumupy/spargel/docs/cpp.md

 Important decisions in Spargel:

 - Do not use RTTI or exceptions.
 - Avoid the standard library.
 - Use `#pragma once`.
 - Only use meta-programming where necessary, and where it reduces code complexity.
 - Current C++ standard: C++20.

 ## Tips

 - Global constants: `inline constexpr`.
+- Const correctness: A method should be marked as const if it does not modify the logic (i.e. observable) state of the object.

 ## Coroutine